update

 About amy

-Hi, I’m Amy — part tech nerd, part teacher, and your go-to guide for making technology feel easy.
-After two decades in corporate tech, I created The Smart Tech Coach to help entrepreneurs simplify their systems, use technology intentionally, and create more freedom in the way they work.
+Hi, I’m Amy — part tech nerd, part teacher, and your guide to making AI and automation feel easy.
+After two decades in corporate tech, I created The Smart Tech Coach to help you simplify your systems, use AI intentionally, and build more freedom into the way you work.

 BEST THE UPDATE